-Weekly grade reports will be run on Wednesday mornings, ineligible students and their coaches will be notified throughout the day.
+Weekly grade reports will be run on Wednesday mornings, ineligible students and their coaches or advisors will be notified throughout the day.
 Directed study will be required beginning the following day (Thursday) in order for a student to remain eligible.
 Failure to complete at least one directed study session every school day will result in the student being ineligible until they are passing the class or they complete five consecutive days of directed study; after which they are eligible to participate as long as they complete at least one directed study session per day.
+Additionally, students who are eligible because they are attending directed study on a daily basis, must make progress towards passing at each weekly grade check or they become ineligible until progress is made.